AC & Heating Installation, Service, & Repair in Green Valley FAQ’s

 Despite my efforts, my bills are still high, even when we are away for a month at a time.
 How can I reduce our electric bill when we are gone?

-A: The insulation you added to the roof of your home should reduce the heat gain and lower your air conditioning costs.
+The insulation you added to the roof of your home should reduce the heat gain and lower your air conditioning costs.
 However, since only about eight to 10% of the heat that enters your home actually comes in through the roof, the actual effect of the insulation will be limited.
-About 40-50% of the heat comes in through the windows.
-While your awnings help divert sunlight, you might want to consider adding shading screens to the outside if any of your windows receive direct or reflected sunlight.

 If you’re going to be gone for the summer, in addition to setting your thermostat to its highest setting or turning it completely off, you should consider emptying out your refrigerator, propping the door open and unplugging it.
 If you leave it operating, it will run almost 24 hours a day because of the hotter temperature inside your home.
 This can add a significant amount to your monthly bill.
-Because heat travels from hot to cold, the heat that is entering through the window remains in the

 house and therefore has to be removed by the air conditioner.
 Even with the door closed, the heat that builds up in the room will eventually travel to a cooler section of the house to be removed by your air conditioning.